chrisemunt/mg_web/README.md

 ### v2.3.21 (18 August 2021)

 * Introduce support for TLS-secured connectivity between mg\_web and the DB Superserver.
+	* This enhancement is available for InterSystems DB Servers only.
 	* This enhancement requires DB Superserver version 4.4; Revision 23 (or later).